All things film, Nostrils Production’s got it.

 Why the name Nostrils Production for your production company?

 I get that question a lot.
 It really was just to entertain whoever sees the name and to make it easier to remember.
 We always try to have the production montage well-designed and animated in a serious way, a complete opposite from the name.

 We have a nice balance of humour and seriousness, which shows in some of our short films and skits.

 Was it challenging setting up a production company in Brunei, and what is the local film industry like?

-It was pretty challenging when we first started out around 2011, because films aren’t exactly appreciated among young people.
-We were always subjected to comparisons with Hollywood, which doesn’t make any sense.
-But this all changed when more new production companies sprouted up in Brunei and became capable of competing with imported movies.
+It was pretty challenging when we first started out around 2011 because films weren’t exactly appreciated among young people.
+We were always subjected to comparisons with Hollywood, which didn’t make any sense.
+But this changed when more production companies sprouted up in Brunei and were capable of competing with imported movies.
 The local film industry is improving, but slowly.

-Who are the Brunei filmmakers we should look out for to better understand Bruneian film and the culture surrounding it?
+Who are the Brunei filmmakers we should look out for to better understand Bruneian films and the culture surrounding them?

 Hanifi Juffri, Adam Groves, Siti Kamaluddin, Harliff Hj Mohammad.